MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     </ItemGroup>
     ```

+    If you use other `Microsoft.Quantum` packages, update these too.

 1. You can now run your application with the updated QDK

 ## C#, using the `dotnet` command-line tool